Noppadol35/Data-Structure-KMUTNB/Hash1 - Data Structure.md

 ***Input***
 - each line consists of `command` `key` `value`
 	1.1 Command:
-    a: add a pair of `key,value` into Hash Table
+    a : add a pair of `key,value` into Hash Table
-    p: show a pair of `key,value`
-    s: find a value from a given key
+    p : show a pair of `key,value` s : find a value from a given key e : exit
-    e: exit

 ***Example***
  - a 13 cat : add key = 13 and value = cat